AlexaH88/pianotes/README.md

   - The Play page is the landing page of the website and as the user's first port of call serves as the main purpose of the site, namely to be able to play a virtual piano - on Freestyle mode, or on Challenge mode.

   - The page is split into two sections:
     - The play mode choice, including a clickable button each for Freestyle mode and Challenge mode.
 And the score board, including counters for the number of rounds played, the number of games won, the number of games lost, and a results message showing either "Won!" or "Lost!".
+A hover effect of the buttons inversing colours, and the cursor becoming a pointer is included, allowing the user to understand that the button is clickable.
     - The virtual piano, including computer keyboard keys to be used on non-touchscreen devices.
+A hover effect on the keys of the cursor becoming a pointer is included, allowing the user to understand that the keys is clickable.

 - #### Sheet Music Page